jasonjohnwilson/Bank-Credit-Eligibility-Checker/README.md

 The code has also been wrapped with an angular application to demonstrate how it works further.

 This has also been deployed to azure at the following URL: https://bca-eligibility-demo.azurewebsites.net

+### Unit Tests

+I've made a start on unit tests as I was going through but as I was short of time I've just given a couple of basic examples.
+Normally I'd do these following TDD and I'd have tests in palce to cover all the specifications.